foundry-vtt-community/wiki.js/fr/systemes/starfinder.md

 * DungeonDraft Importer

 ## Droits
-Starfinder est publié sous licence OGL.
+Starfinder est publié sous licence OGL, et la politique de Paizo ainsi que celle des traducteurs et éditeurs de leur gamme permettent aux communauté de joueurs d'utiliser leur production en respectant les règles suivantes.

 ### Déclaration de Paizo
 *This game system definition uses trademarks and/or copyrights owned by Paizo Inc., which are used under Paizo's Community Use Policy.
 We are expressly prohibited from charging you to use or access this content.
 This game system definition is not published, endorsed, or specifically approved by Paizo Inc. For more information about Paizo's Community Use Policy, please visit paizo.com/communityuse.
 For more information about Paizo Inc. and Paizo products, please visit paizo.com.*

 ### Conditions d'utilisation de Black Book Éditions
 #### Extrait
 *Chez Black Book Editions, nous apprécions et accordons toute notre estime aux contributions que peuvent apporter les membres de cette communauté.*